asalom/swifttalking.com/_posts/2018-10-16-generate-animated-gifs-from-the-ios-simulator-and-the-android-emulator.md

 ---
 layout: post
 title:  Generate animated GIFs from the iOS Simulator and the Android Emulator
+description: Learn how to generate animtated GIFs from both the iOS Simulator and the Android Emulator.
+We can later attach this GIFs to Pull Requests or README files to showcase the running application.
 author: asalom
 tags:   [tool]
 ---